MountainWest Sports Network: Closure

 In 2010, as part of a larger re-alignment of the Mountain West, Utah moved to the Pac-10.
 In mid-August 2010, after Fresno State and Nevada were invited to the MWC, it was reported that CBS and Comcast wanted to expand distribution of MountainWest Sports Network.
 It was also reported that BYU was contemplating becoming a football independent and joining the West Coast Conference (WCC) in all other sports, with dissatisfaction with the MountainWest Sports Network being a factor.
 BYU athletic director Tom Holmoe stated that "We have a national base.
 We can go all over the country and people can see that.
-That is a very important thing to us right now — exposure."
+That is a very important thing to us right now—exposure."
 BYU announced its exit from the MWC as expected on August 31, 2010, and reached an agreement with ESPN to carry its games.
 In 2011 Comcast-owned Xfinity began expanding its carriage of the channel, especially in non-Mountain West markets, after Boise State joined the conference.

 On April 5, 2012, amid further uncertainty surrounding the conference (including the possibility of an alliance or merger with Conference USA), it was announced that the MountainWest Sports Network would shut down on May 31, 2012.
 Its employees were offered severance pay, and positions at the Comcast SportsNet regional networks.
 The MWC had not announced formal broadcast plans for 2012–13, though a Colorado Springs Gazette report suggested that some MWC games might be picked up by CBS Sports Network or NBCSN, or offered to a third party such as ESPN.
 The conference ultimately renewed with CBS Sports Network, and reached seven-year agreements with ESPN and regional network Root Sports Rocky Mountain beginning in the 2013–14 season.

-The "Mountain West Network" name remains in use for a digital platform carrying conference events not broadcast on television, which relies on production crews at each individual school.
+The "Mountain West Network" name remains in use for a digital platform carrying conference events not broadcast on television, which relies upon on-campus productions.

 Programming

 Live events

 The network covered over 800 live sporting events in its first four years of operation.
 Details of football and basketball telecasts are listed in the events section below.
 Also on the schedule are current and former Olympic sports like baseball, softball, soccer, volleyball, and track and field.
-The Mtn. aired pregame and post game shows from its suburban Denver, Colo. studios in support of most of the network's live event coverage, including football, men's and women's basketball, baseball, soccer, volleyball and softball.
+The Mtn. aired pregame and post game shows from its suburban Denver, Colorado studios in support of most of the network's live event coverage, including football, men's and women's basketball, baseball, soccer, volleyball and softball.
 Halftime shows took place for all football and men's and women's basketball game telecasts.